 How quickly this transformation happens is subjective, and based on the degree you’ve damaged your metabolism in the past.
 The metabolism of a person who’s been replacing sugary beverages with water for years, for instance, will adapt more quickly than that of someone who recently gave up heavy soda drinking.

 Caffeine’s Role in Fasted Training

-It’s common with athletes who use fasted training to drink coffee just before they workout.
+It’s common for athletes who use fasted training to drink coffee just before the workout.
 This is a good idea because, as we all know, caffeine encourages fat metabolism.
 The trouble is, all coffee, better yet, all coffee creamers are not created equal.
 In fact, most will reverse the effects of fasted training.